 It may come to a point when you have to set a boundary.
-Keep yourself safe but let them know that they you are listening to them.
+Keep yourself safe but let them know that you are listening to them.
 Defuse situations before they even escalate.
-A patient has the right to be involved in their medical decision-making, but they cannot use that right for any unreasonable demands.
+A patient has the right to be involved in their medical decision-making, but they cannot use that right for any unreasonable demands or assault nurses.

 Validating the person’s feelings will help them feel understood.
 Let them feel that their feelings make sense, that you hear them and you understand them.
 People, especially those who are angry, often need to know that you don’t think they are bad or crazy for feeling that way.